Dai Young - Wasps

 There was a lot of noise about players like Elliot Daly leaving because the new training ground hadn’t been built.
 Your thoughts on that?

-We’d been through the process of moving to Coventry and it was never going to be for everybody.
+We’d been through the process of moving to and it was never going to be for everybody.
 The training facility has been a frustration and the new facility hasn’t been delivered on time, but that happens in the real world sometimes and it doesn’t mean our current facility is poor.
 I believed that squad was at a point of disbanding because you had people who’d been there a long time who fancied new opportunities.
-They’ve all left for a reason: Elliot has gone to Saracens where he probably feels he could be closer to winning things, while Nathan Hughes went to for something we couldn’t match.
+They’ve all left for a reason: Elliot has gone to where he probably feels he could be closer to winning things, while Nathan Hughes went to Bristol for something we couldn’t match.

 New peg: Elliot Daly left Wasps to sign for Saracens.
 Getty Images/Alex Davidson